AdamJSc/prediction-league/README.md

 For convenience and user peace-of-mind, payment is made via PayPal using their [Basic Checkout Integration](https://developer.paypal.com/docs/checkout/integrate/).

-Given that the payment flow exists entirely on the frontend, each [Entry](docs/domain-knowledge.md#entry) must be "approved" by an
+Given that the payment flow exists entirely on the Frontend, each [Entry](docs/domain-knowledge.md#entry) must be "approved" by an
 Admin in order that payment can be verified manually.

 This is a single API endpoint whose Basic Auth credentials can be configured via the `.env` variable named `ADMIN_BASIC_AUTH`.